This website uses cookies to ensure you get the best experience on our website. Learn more

 Most game drives are done in the Musiara marsh region of the National Reserve which is fantastic for lion sightings – all of which the guides know on a first name basis.
 Drives to the quieter Mara triangle area are also popular because of the opportunity to see black rhino and the five-vehicle limit per sighting, which makes for a more relaxing drive.
 Tangulia's well-equipped safari vehicles feature charging points for mobiles and camera batteries, and cooler boxes for drinks.

 Being within touching distance of both of these prolific game viewing areas makes Tangulia a great base for witnessing wildebeest crossing the Mara river.
 This phenomenon happens frequently, roughly between July and September.
-However when we stayed in March 2017 we hardly left the confines of Tangulia’s privately owned concession.
+However on one of our own stays here, we hardly left the confines of Tangulia’s privately owned concession.
 We sat and watched two male giraffes fighting over territory right in front of camp, without another vehicle in sight.

 For guests wanting to view wildlife from a different perspective, hot air ballooning can be arranged from nearby Little Governors Camp which is a 30-minute drive away.